 In our example we have that , therefore we have that .
 It is also common in the literature to call the process noise.
 Personally I do not like this name since in our example the process is considered perfect and what actually has noise is the accelerometer sensor.
 It is important to highlight the role of the matrix in .
 If one inspects (2) and (4), then one realizes that is indeed doing a changes of coordinates.
 For example, in the particular case of the first equation of (2), is transforming the units (in fact it comes from the physics relation ) from to .
 So there are physical and mathematical grounds about how to compute and chose the matrix .

 I have seen that how to choose sometimes is a black magic moment since there are people that choose arbitrarily.
 We have already seen that this is not the case, there is a mathematical expression for , so it can be calculated.
 If you are not happy with the results of your filter with the calculated , it is usually a sign of that your model is not accurate or realistic enough for your system.

 The set of equations (4) and (9) determines how our Gaussian states evolves over time.
-With these two derivations we conclude this lesson and we are ready for studying the Discrete linear Kalman filter.
+With these two derivations we conclude this post and we are ready for studying the Discrete linear Kalman filter.